 Federal lawmakers failed to pass a new farm bill by the September 30 deadline.
-Though key programs like crop insurance won’t be affected, funding for others will stop at the end of the year.
+Though key programs like crop insurance won’t be affected, funding for others will stop at the end of the year unless a compromise is reached.

 “Some of these other smaller programs are vitally important to farmers,” noted Jimmy Kinder, a wheat and cattle farmer in Walters, Oklahoma.
 “You need to have a healthy research pipeline to make sure that you stay current.”